barumau/pandunia/english/quickguide.md

 Pandunia is not a difficult language to learn.
 Compared with other languages that you have probably studied in the past, it has a relatively simple vocabulary, a simple grammar, a simple spelling and simple sounds.

-One thing to keep in mind as you learn Pandunia is that it is not a strict, rule-oriented language where there is a "right way" and a "wrong way" to say things.
-The important thing is to make yourself understood.
-Consequently, much of the language involves words that have meaning, like "book" or "eat", and very little involves purely grammatical ideas (like singular vs. plural and tenses).

 Pronunciation
 -------------